fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 The :ref:`tracking behaviour<fig-track-yaw-sim>` is clearly improved by the optimization.
 It is faster than the controller parameterized by autotune and does not produce any overshoot.
-Again, as the second :ref:`figure<fig-ctrlvar-yaw-sim>` illustrates, this is caused by a larger controler output.
+Again, as the second :ref:`figure<fig-ctrlvar-yaw-sim>` illustrates, this is caused by a larger controller output.
 Though, its value stays in a acceptable range and is realizable in real flight.

 For performance evaluation, the following metrics from classic control theory are used: